 An Innovative New Mentoring Program for High School Students Interested in Computer Science and Engineering

-ABLE will begin its pilot year with a kick off luncheon scheduled for November 18, 2017.
+ABLE began its pilot year with a kick off event held in November.
 This inaugural event will be followed by a series of planned events, all with a focus on computer science and engineering and how these two fields play an important role in our daily lives and in the technology-driven world around us.

 Students joining the program this year will be automatically accepted into the program and will have the opportunity to stay involved with ABLE through their high school graduation.

 • Plans for 2018

 The feedback and guidance that we receive from those involved in our pilot-year program will shape our plans for next year.
 In 2018, the program will revert to an application process for 10th grade students only.
 Students will be accepted based on information presented in their application.
 Our current 11th grade members will becomes seniors, our current 10th grade members will become juniors and entering will be a new cadre of 10th graders and this will continue from year to year.
 ABLE is loosely based on the Fleet Science Center‘s middle school-focused BE WiSE (Better Education for Women in Science and Engineering) program.

 Anita Borg (1949-2003), a noted computer scientist, founded the Institute for Women and Technology (now AnitaB.org) and the Grace Hopper Celebration of Women in Computing.
 With a unique capacity to mix technical expertise and fearless vision, Borg inspired, motivated, and moved women to embrace technology.
 Her dedication and determination to demystify the field of computer science helped women see themselves as active participants in an ever-changing technological society.

 • ABLE Missed Event Policy